In 1669, French explorer La Salle called the Ohio “la belle rivière” or “the beautiful river.” It is still beautiful. And worth protecting.

 Keep Protecting the Beautiful River

 We at KWA are concerned about the recent proposal by ORSANCO to end their pollution control standards program.
 We believe that setting baseline standards for the river is essential.
-KWA opposes the proposed end to ORSANCO’s pivotal role in overseeing and regulating discharges into the Ohio River.
-It is critical that we continue to clean the source of our drinking water and assure a safe environment in which to fish, swim, and boat.
-Continued cooperation between the states bordering the Ohio is unique and important.
+KWA opposed the proposed end to ORSANCO’s pivotal role in overseeing and regulating discharges into the Ohio River.
+We believe that it is critical that we continue to clean the source of our drinking water and assure a safe environment in which to fish, swim, and boat.

-In March, June, and again in August, KWA joined our friends at the National Wildlife Federation to voice our request to all basin governors, who appoint the ORSANCO commissioners.
+In 2018, there were several comment periods.
+KWA joined our friends at the National Wildlife Federation and other organizations in the river basin to voice our concerns.
 Many of our members and supporters in groups all across the basin submitted comments as well.
-Here are links to two of our comment letters.
+Here are links to our comment letters: Final NWF ORSANCO PCS Comments and ORSANCO supplemental PCS comments.

 What You Can Do